jokelley/Pmex-GenomicConvergence/5_candidate_gene_identification.md

     sample2
     sample3

-## 6. Generating GTF files using StringTie
+## 6. Generate GTF files using StringTie

 Generate GTF files in a ballgown folder.